christian-brindley/jwtpop/README.md

 The demo setup follows [this sample flow](https://sequencediagram.org/index.html#initialData=C4S2BsFMAIAUCcD2iBm1XQA6IM48niIgHYBQpmAhvKAMYhXHDQCyiARiFBdXQ5U2gBBFjxoh6jZgBEAyuTacoAWgB8IgFywA8rIAq0APSUArsAAWkJhMrBIpRV0gAeZZoAsABgCM0ABLAwJgAwpTg4OyUtADWpMSIdtBQKMwYmtAA6lluZpbWtLaQGtDOtOZhUMQA5pCqDhxOao5QxbIgVcTQ8ATYxPjQAFYA7swAFMDw7TXw0JyIALaQExIAlPVKkGqaOvpGphZWdIVxCTCTVeapaM1FwrmIkwBetkTExc7dOL39w8B1IlsWMUAGqQSYoACe0Hw4DQOHaxEgABNBiNoAAdYgAUQAHhMoswTPgZgIUUjIAA3CQwcnAShcHCkAGqOTFADiSy6kCqIBwdm6ZMp1Jw0BQD2gRLBTJYrlZ0AAStzefzkdByVTaARpYDisFLDFoAApDIGCk4AB0XJ5fLBqvVwtIYWY9s10HizDFJmISPWTlcmgAqsToPs8kdQCRoAVwpEYoybjroEGwSHcocbBGyMyAJLSIEKpU2mYu+y5lhqOVCJGCjUwYCICXBvkPexWH03f1AvCIPSIaJWchAA) for registration and authentication.
 The following is a detailed breakdown of this sequence:

-## Challenge
+### Challenge

 The mobile device initially sends a request to the authenticate endpoint at Access Manager, requesting the jwtpop authentication service.
-AM will respond with an HttpCallback, which creates a 401 response with a random challenge in the **WWW-Authenticate** header.
+AM will respond with an HttpCallback, which creates a 401 response with a random challenge in the **WWW-Authenticate** header, along with an **authId** value to pass back with the challenge response.

 ##### Request
 ```